rylmox/CryptoBot.NET/README.md

 ## Triangular Arbitrage

-Support multiple paths but limited to 3 steps direct arbitrage at the moment (See StrategyTrading.ComputeOrderQuantities).
+Path is limited to 3 steps direct arbitrage at the moment (See StrategyTrading.ComputeOrderQuantities).
 The orders quantities are spread for the 3 steps.
-The quantities take into account fees and a gross profit is estimated.
+The quantities take into account the fees and a gross profit is estimated.
 The bot start trading only when the cross rate ration and the gross arbitrage spread are profitable.

 ## Configuration

+The main configuration is defined in `appsettings.json`.
+Another optional configuration can be specified using the `--config` paramters and will be combined with the main config.
+It's recommended to store sensitive data, such as exchange and Telegram bot API keys, in `appsettings-dev.json` instead of the main config file to avoid accidentally comitting them to repository.

+Test your strategy on a test net first.
+Binance has a Live (`live`) and TestNet (`testnet`) environment.

-Binance has Live ("live") or TestNet ("testnet") environment.
-Pairs must be specified using slash format (e.g. BTC/USDT).
+Asset pairs must be specified using the slash format (e.g. BTC/USDT).

 ``` JSON
         "ApiCredentials": {